-The client is one of the main stakeholders responsible for achieving project success.
-Even though the client does not practically construct the building, the client's attributes impact the construction process and performance outcomes (Soetanto, 2002).
-Because the present study focuses on public housing, the local advernment departments were considered the clients.
-Given that Myanmar public housing buildings were constructed following the standard design of the DUHD (JICA, 2018), the design-related factors, such as incomplete designs, drawings and specifications, were listed under the clientrelated factors (see Table 2).
-Moreover, government departments usually have hierarchical processes in payment, decision-making, and communication, which can lead to project delays (Enshassi et al., 2009; Hwang et al., 2013; Sambasivan and Soon, 2007; Sweis et al., 2014).
+Client is one of the main stakeholders responsible for achieving project success.
+Even though a client does not practically construct the building, the client's attributes impact the construction process and performance outcomes (Soetanto, 2002).
+Because the present study focused on public housing, the local government departments were considered the clients.
+Given that Myanmar public housing buildings were constructed following the standard design of the DUHD (Japan International Cooperation Agency, 2018), the design-related factors, such as incomplete designs, drawings and specifications, were listed under the client-related factors (as shown in Table 2).
+Moreover, government departments usually have hierarchical processes in payment, decision-making and communication, which can lead to project delays (Enshassi, Mohamed and Abushaban, 2009; Hwang, Zhao and Ng, 2013; Sambasivan and Soon, 2007; Sweis et al., 2014).
 The potential client-related factors influencing PHCPM performance are summarised in Table 2.